OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

 to support RelStorage.
-This consists of at least one RDS DB instance running MySQL and one ElastiCache cluster (RelStorage uses Memcache for improved efficiency and reduced database load; we could run our own memcache server process since RelStorage makes very limited demands, but it is anticipated that we will make greater use of Memcache moving forward so ElastiCache makes sense).
+This consists of at least one RDS DB instance running MySQL and one ElastiCache cluster (RelStorage uses Memcache for improved efficiency and reduced database load; we could run our own memcache server process on an existing EC2 instance since RelStorage makes very limited demands, but it is anticipated that we will make greater use of Memcache moving forward so getting experience with ElastiCache makes sense).

 Security
 --------